ethanwang314159/esolang-learning/brainf/python interpreter/calc/PLAN.md

 pls nothing higher than 255 ever, my brain is not big enough to do that also how am i gonna do negative numbers!!!

+okay so I've decided that it's gonna be two digit number inputs only and ill deal with negative numbers later